Ron Duguay: Jacksonville Barracudas

-Post-hockey career
+Broadcasting career

-From 2007 to 2018, Duguay was an analyst for MSG Network's television coverage of Rangers games, also appearing regularly on MSG's weekly Hockey Night Live! program.
+From 2007 to 2018, Duguay was an analyst for MSG Network's television coverage of New York Rangers games, also appearing regularly on MSG's weekly Hockey Night Live! program.
 Duguay's contract with MSG expired in 2018 and was not renewed.

-On March 21 and 22, 2009, nearly six years after playing his final professional game, Duguay played two games in the EPHL, one game each with the Brooklyn Aces and the Jersey Rockhoppers, to raise money for the Garden of Dreams Foundation, a nonprofit organization associated with Madison Square Garden.
+On March 21 and 22, 2009, nearly six years after playing his final professional game, Duguay played two games in the Eastern Professional Hockey League (EPHL), one game each with the Brooklyn Aces and the Jersey Rockhoppers, to raise money for the Garden of Dreams Foundation, a nonprofit organization associated with Madison Square Garden.
 Duguay signed a waiver and played his game with the Brooklyn Aces without a helmet, which allowed his hair to flow free as it did when he played in the NHL.
-With 37 seconds left in regulation, he assisted on the game-tying goal, but the Aces would lose 4–3 in overtime.
+With 37 seconds left in regulation, he assisted on the game-tying goal, but the Aces lost 4–3 in overtime.

 In 2009, Duguay competed in the first season of the Battle of the Blades skating competition on CBC Television, partnered with Barbara Underhill.
 The charity he skated for was World Vision Canada.

 The Sudbury Wolves have retired his jersey.

-In the 2009 book 100 Ranger Greats, the authors ranked Duguay at No. 49 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.
+In the 2009 book 100 Ranger Greats, the authors ranked Duguay at no. 49 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.